firstdraft/appdev-lessons/lessons/ruby-conclusions.md

 Your first instinct _shouldn't_ be: "Let me Google for a solution to this problem."
 Developers do a lot of that, of course, but only after we've tried to solve it with what we already have.

 "Google-Fu" is a hugely important skill to practice in software development, but in this course you should resist Googling.
 The answers you find are not suitable for beginners; they will more than likely slow you down.
-For example, many of those posts will use [different syntax][Different Ruby Styles] than we've seen up until now, and that will be confusing!
+For example, many of those posts will use different syntax than we've seen up until now, and that will be confusing!

 Any assigned task _will_ be achievable using the classes, methods, and keywords introduced in the Ruby Chapters.
 Your job is to invent a combination of them that gets the job done.